August 11, 2018

 When learning the basics traders determine if they want to trade stocks, futures, options or forex.
 Upon making this choice they can then delve deeper into the trading basics specific to that market.

-For example, a new options trader needs to learn about option Greeks which help determine the price of an option.
 Those interested in futures trading needs to learn about ticks, points, and the various specifications for each futures contract they may want to trade.
 Stock traders need to learn how to short sell, how dividends work, and the differences between pre-market trading and trading during normal hours.
 Forex traders need to learn about pip values and daily rollover rates.
-All of which is covered by Trader2B’s robust education program and instructors.
+All of which are covered by Trader2B’s robust education program and instructors.

 Upon learning trading basics, and then learning more about the market being traded, the next step is to learn strategies that will produce a profit in that market.
 Such strategies are subjective, which means the source of the information matters.
 Free resources may provide generic strategies that worked at one time, but no longer work.
 Finding viable strategies requires much more research and verification than learning trading basics.
 As discussed above, when learning strategies, open up charts and look for examples of the strategy at work and test them out on your trading platform before you try it with real money.